How do I get (and keep) my Provisional license P2 in NSW

 Get A Refresher Lesson To Become A Confident Driver

 You may not drive a restricted vehicle during this phase of your driver training.
 The criteria are as follows:

-You may apply for an exemption but you will need a compelling reason
+You may apply for an exemption with the RMS, but you will otherwise need a compelling reason.

 How to Avoid P2 License Suspensions and Time Penalties